tarantool/doc/doc/book/replication/index.rst

             box.cfg{ replication_source = {*uri1*}, {*uri2*} }

-    :Q: What if a server should be taken out of the cluster?
+    :Q: What if an instance should be taken out of the replica set?
     :A: For a replica, run ``box.cfg{}`` again specifying a blank replication
         source: ``box.cfg{replication_source=''}``

-    :Q: What if a server leaves the cluster?
+    :Q: What if an instance leaves the replica set?
-    :A: The other servers carry on.
-If the wayward server rejoins, it will receive all the updates that the other servers made while it was away.
+    :A: The other instances carry on.
+If the wayward instance rejoins, it will receive all the updates that the other instances made while it was away.

-    :Q: What if two servers both change the same tuple?
+    :Q: What if two instances both change the same tuple?
     :A: The last changer wins.
-For example, suppose that server#1 changes the tuple, then server#2 changes the tuple.
-In that case server#2's change overrides whatever server#1 did.
+For example, suppose that instance#1 changes the tuple, then instance#2 changes the tuple.
+In that case instance#2's change overrides whatever instance#1 did.
 In order to keep track of who came last, Tarantool implements a `vector clock
         <https://en.wikipedia.org/wiki/Vector_clock>`_.

-    :Q: What if two servers both insert the same tuple?
+    :Q: What if two instances both insert the same tuple?
     :A: If a master tries to insert a tuple which a replica has inserted already, this is an example of a severe error.
 Replication stops.
         It will have to be restarted manually.